Captive Wild Woman: Reception

-From contemporary reviews, Thomas M. Pryor of The New York Times stated the film "[s]hould not let thrill-seekers down" while "there is nothing to recommend in the story or the performances....The picture as a whole is in decidedly bad taste".
+From contemporary reviews, Thomas M. Pryor of The New York Times wrote the film "[s]hould not let thrill-seekers down" while "there is nothing to recommend in the story or the performances....The picture as a whole is in decidedly bad taste".
 Wanda Hale of The New York Daily News declared the film as a "thing of horror...
 Unless you like pictures of this type we won't recommend Captive Wild Woman.
 If you do, you'll get your money's worth in thrills".
 A reviewer in Harrison's Reports described as "another one of those implausible horror melodramas, suitable as a supporting feature in situations where this type of entertainment is acceptable" noting that "Acquanetta, a new screen personality is effective as the ape woman.
 The action provides plenty of thrills and suspense".

 From retrospective reviews, Dennis Schwartz from Ozus' World Movie Reviews rated the film a grade B, writing "though it clearly defies reason, the lively thriller has a fine sinister performance by Carradine and a crazy tale to spin that is strangely palpable".